Enterprise resource planning

 Enterprise resource planning (ERP) is the integrated management of main business processes, often in real time and mediated by software and technology.
 ERP is usually referred to as a category of business management software—typically a suite of integrated applications—that an organization can use to collect, store, manage and interpret data from many business activities.
-ERP systems can be local based or cloud-based.
-Cloud-based applications have grown in recent years due to information being readily available from any location with Internet access.
-Traditional on-premises ERP systems are now considered legacy technology.
+ERP systems can be local-based or cloud-based.
+Cloud-based applications have grown rapidly since the early 2010s due to the increased efficiencies arising from information being readily available from any location with Internet access.
+However, ERP differs from integrated business management systems by including planning all resources that are required in the future to meet business objectives.
+This includes plans for getting suitable staff and manufacturing capabilities for future needs.

-ERP provides an integrated and continuously updated view of core business processes using common databases maintained by a database management system.
+ERP provides an integrated and continuously updated view of core business processes, typically using a shared database managed by a database management system.
 ERP systems track business resources—cash, raw materials, production capacity—and the status of business commitments: orders, purchase orders, and payroll.
 The applications that make up the system share data across various departments (manufacturing, purchasing, sales, accounting, etc.) that provide the data.
 ERP facilitates information flow between all business functions and manages connections to outside stakeholders.

 According to Gartner, the global ERP market size is estimated at $35 billion in 2021.
 Though early ERP systems focused on large enterprises, smaller enterprises increasingly use ERP systems.

 The ERP system integrates varied organizational systems and facilitates error-free transactions and production, thereby enhancing the organization's efficiency.
 However, developing an ERP system differs from traditional system development.

 ERP systems run on a variety of computer hardware and network configurations, typically using a database as an information repository.

 Origin

-The Gartner Group first used the acronym ERP in the 1990s to include the capabilities of material requirements planning (MRP), and the later manufacturing resource planning (MRP II), as well as computer-integrated manufacturing.
+Business and technology research and advisory firm Gartner is credited for first using the acronym ERP in the 1990s.
+The term captured a functional extension of two manufacturing-based concepts, material requirements planning (MRP) and manufacturing resource planning (MRP II), as well as computer-integrated manufacturing.
 Without replacing these terms, ERP came to represent a larger whole that reflected the evolution of application integration beyond manufacturing.

 Not all ERP packages are developed from a manufacturing core; ERP vendors variously began assembling their packages with finance-and-accounting, maintenance, and human-resource components.
 By the mid-1990s ERP systems addressed all core enterprise functions.
 Governments and non–profit organizations also began to use ERP systems.
 An "ERP system selection methodology" is a formal process for selecting an enterprise resource planning (ERP) system.
-Existing methodologies include: Kuiper’s funnel method, Dobrin’s three-dimensional (3D) web-based decision support tool, and the Clarkston Potomac methodology.
+Existing methodologies include: Kuiper's funnel method, Dobrin's three-dimensional (3D) web-based decision support tool, and the Clarkston Potomac methodology.